 Treating Severe Spasticity After TBI

-Spasticity can often resolve on its own as the brain heals.
+It’s possible for spasticity to resolve on its own as the brain heals.
 But in some cases, spasticity is so severe that the muscle is effectively paralyzed.
 This can make engaging neuroplasticity much more difficult.

 However, there are still two other options available, which we will examine below:

-Option 1.
 Stretching and Passive Range-of-Motion

 Stretching and passive range of motion exercises can help minimize the effects of spasticity after TBI.
 Stretches are important for preventing contractures, which preserves joint mobility.